Rev. Dr. Stephen A. Macchia

 In 1978, Steve Macchia became the Director of Junior High Ministries at Grace Chapel in Lexington, MA.
 He was appointed as the church's first Minister to Children in 1980, and in 1983 became Grace Chapel's Minister of Christian Education.
 In mid-1986, he assumed the additional responsibilities of Associate Minister, continuing to oversee the Christian Education ministries of the church.
 In addition, he oversaw the church membership process and major all-church programs, while serving as pastor, teacher, preacher, counselor and administrator in a wide variety of church ministry settings.
 After 11 years of full-time ministry at Grace Chapel, Steve Macchia was appointed president of the then Evangelistic Association of New England in 1989.

 Steve Macchia was raised in Stoneham, MA graduating from the local high school.
 He attended Northwestern College in Orange City, IA (B.A. in Christian Education and Elementary Education in 1978) and Gordon-Conwell Theological Seminary in South Hamilton, MA (Master of Divinity, 1983).
 He completed his Doctor of Ministry degree at Gordon-Conwell Theological Seminary (January, 2001) where he now serves as a member of the D.Min. teaching team.
-As a part of his LTi portfolio, he also serves at GCTS as the Director of the Pierce Center for Disciple Building.
+He also teaches a Doctor of Ministry course on “Spiritual Replenishment” as an adjunct faculty member at Phoenix Seminary.
+As a part of his LTI portfolio, he also serves at GCTS as the Director of the Pierce Center for Disciple Building.

 In May 2000, Steve received the Distinguished Alumnus Award from Gordon-Conwell Theological Seminary, and in October 2005 he received the Professional Achievement Distinguished Alumnus Award from Northwestern College.
 He and his wife Ruth have two children, Nathan and Rebekah, and make their home in Lexington, Massachusetts.